KARAMŪ STREAM - Improve the state of the Karamū Stream

 We want to accelerate the current stream edge enhancement programme.
 Volunteers and landowners are doing good work to help reduce stream bank erosion and trap nutrients before these flow into the stream, while providing much needed native ecosystems for insects and birds and improving instream conditions for fish.

 We want to reduce the contaminants entering the water.

 Our work so far

 We have 5 projects on the Karamū this year.

 Paritua/Karewarewa Stream, Bridge Pa - Fencing of both sides of the stream completed early March.
 Some shade tree planting (willow) to follow.

-Opaka, Old Ngaruroro (Karamū-Clive) River – We have controlled Old man’s beard plant pest on the left bank above Whakatū Railway Bridge, and Silver poplar.
+Opaka, Old Ngaruroro (Karamū-Clive) River – We have controlled Old man’s beard plant pest and silver poplar on the left bank above Whakatū Railway Bridge.

-Brookvale wetland, Mangateretere - We have done tree management and weed control.
+Wahaparata wetland, Brookvale, Mangateretere -We have done tree management and weed control.

 Paki Paki Enhancement, Hinetemoa Spring, Awanui Stream - Revegetation enhancement planting is planned.

 Kahurānaki Stream– We will be working with representatatives from Te Hauke Marae to plan weed control and enhancement planting on the tributary to Lake Poukawa, to connect to biodiversity priority areas.